davidbrochart/jpterm/README.md

 # jpterm --server http://127.0.0.1:8000
 ```

-If JupyterLab and jpterm are launched with `--collaborative`, you can open a document in
+If jpterm is launched with `--collaborative`, you can open a document in
 JupyterLab (go to http://127.0.0.1:8000 in your browser), modify it, and see the changes live
 in jpterm.
+This also works the other way around.

 ## Development install